ChitambarLab/qNetVO/README.md

 ### Optimizing Quantum Communication Networks:

-* Use our library of network oriented cost functions or create your own.
+* Use our library of network-oriented cost functions or create your own.
 * Gradient descent methods for tuning quantum network ansatz settings to minimize the cost.

 ## Quick Start